istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

-At Solo, we had been working hard for 9 months on an innovative internal solution to solve this and we had decided to [upstream](https://github.com/istio/istio/issues/48212) our changes in late 2023 to help Ambient reach beta faster so more users can operate ambient in Istio 1.21 or newer and enjoy the benefits of ambient sidecarless mesh in their platforms regardless of their preferred CNIs.
+At Solo, we had been working hard for 9 months on an innovative internal solution to solve this and we had decided to [upstream](https://github.com/istio/istio/issues/48212) our changes in late 2023 to help Ambient reach beta faster so more users can operate ambient in Istio 1.21 or newer and enjoy the benefits of ambient sidecar-less mesh in their platforms regardless of their preferred CNIs.

 # How do we get here?